-- a) they can withstand the loads/actions as mentioned in Section 11, - b) major accident risk is as low as possible, - c) a failure in one component, system or a single mistake does not result in unacceptable consequences, - d) the main safety functions as mentioned Section 7 are maintained, - e) materials handling and transport can be carried out in an efficient and prudent manner, cf. Section 13, - f) a safe working environment is facilitated, cf. Chapter IV, - g) operational assumptions and restrictions are safeguarded in a prudent manner, - h) health-related matters are safeguarded in a prudent manner, - i) the lowest possible risk of pollution is facilitated, - j) prudent maintenance is facilitated.
+- a) they can withstand the loads/actions as mentioned in Section 11, - b) major accident risk is as low as possible, - c) a failure in one component, system or a single mistake does not result in unacceptable consequences, - d) the main safety functions as mentioned Section 7 are maintained, - e) materials handling and transport can be carried out in an efficient and prudent manner, cf. Section 13, - f) a safe working environment is facilitated, cf. Chapter IV, - g) operational assumptions and restrictions are safeguarded in a prudent manner, - h) barriers are established that can both detect abnormal conditions and reduce the potential for failures and hazard and accident situations developing, and which can restrict possible harm and disadvantages, cf. Section 5 of the Management Regulations, - i) health-related matters are safeguarded in a prudent manner, - i) the lowest possible risk of pollution is facilitated, - k) prudent maintenance is facilitated.